• kyrylo a year ago

 I'm just curious, how well does Ruby integrate with AI tools?

-• two_cents 6 months ago
+• two_cents a year ago

 I don't have a lot of experience with Golang and AI, I think Rails can give you different kind of productivity.